tytydraco/yessleep/out/Echo_Chamber.md

 “What?
 N–No, I don’t–”

-“Of course it was.”
-He scoffs, drops his arms to his sides.
-“Why did I delude myself into thinking that you could ever feel anything for me?
+“Of course it was,” he scoffs, “why did I delude myself into thinking that you could ever feel anything for me?
 That something that good could ever happen?”

 Sam steps forward and Derek puts a hand on his shoulder.
 Delilah scurries farther down the aisle.

 “Alright, Derek says, “time for you to go.”

 The blood in Sam's ears sounds just like his father’s fists.
 Pounding, pounding.
-“Look,” he says, “Delilah please, just give me a chance.
+“Look,” he says, reaching out to her, “Delilah please, just give me a chance.
 I promise I’m better than that.
 I deserve a chance, don’t I?”

 Delilah’s thin neck flutters as she swallows.
 She won’t meet his eyes.

-Sam scoffs.
-His hands fall to his sides.
+Sam's hands fall to his sides.
+His neck flushes red.
 “You don’t even know what you’re doing, leading people on like this.
 Of course you don’t.
 You’re a braindead shell.
 Just meat.”
 His volume creeps higher.
 The muscles in his throat bulge.
 “I can’t believe I thought you were like me, thought you were genuine.
 But you’re the same as the rest of them.
 You’re a fake, a fucking nothing.”
 He steps forward.
 Derek grabs a handful of his shirt and pulls him back.

 “Hey!
 Don’t make me call–”